genesys/bold360-mobile-docs-android/docs/chat-configuration/tracking-events/forms.md

 ## Overview
 The SDK provides un-configurable implementation of the following forms:
-- PreChat - Enabling the user to provide some extra data that will be available to the agent once the chat will start.
+- **PreChat** - Lets the user set some configurations to the up coming chat session, and provide some user details that will be available to the agent once the chat will start.

-- PostChat - Left the user give some feedback about the ending chat.
+- **PostChat** - Uses for email setting for chat transcript delivery and as a survey form to give the user the ability to rate and give feedback about the ending chat conduction.

-- Unavailable (email) - In case the chat can't be performed at the moment, the user can provide his email, to be contacted later.
+- **Unavailable** - In case the chat can't be performed at the moment, the user can provide his email, to be contacted later.

+- **Email** - Uses for submitting an email address, mid-chat, for the chat transcript delivery when the chat ends.
 {: .overview}

-Once a form should be presented to the user, the Bold BE provides a list of fields that should be displayed on that form.
-The form fields are configured on the admin console, under the accounts chat window.
+Each form construct of dynamic list of fields according to admin console configurations set for the account's chat window.
 Each field has properties which defines its look and behavior, among them: field type, isRequired, and if available, its current value.

 ![]({{'/assets/images/console-chat-forms.png' | relative_url}})